deev/tahoe-lafs/docs/specifications/leasedb.rst

 • **STATE_STABLE** → **NONE**

-    trigger: The AccountingCrawler noticed that all the storage objects for this share are gone.
+    trigger: The accounting crawler noticed that all the storage objects for this share are gone.

     implementation: